 Employees always use multiple tools to get work done.
 And it’s frustrating when you realize that you can’t access a link or file, as can be the case with legacy IT systems.
 In the future of work, it’s important to enable this flexibility by adopting a unified approach through the aggregation of enterprise data and apps.
 With API-ECONOMY, employees can have the freedom of operation, and it is also the new CIO/CTO dream to change fast and adopt employees to core services.
 The tools we use in the workplace of the future will have integration built-in from the start.

 Trend 3: Mobile Only (First)

 The mobile revolution has inspired a giant shift in the way people communicate.
 Mobile stats speak for themselves.
 Mobile penetration is at 84 percent in Europe, 80 percent in the US, and 66 percent in the Asia Pacific(9).
 The next generation of workers will be tied to their mobiles or tablets, not their desks.
 That means we need experiences that are simple to perform on the go.

 Trend 4: Employee centric experience

 The shift from a customer-centric to employee-centric experience will redefine the business strategies from the ground up.
-The digital workplace will take the employee experience (EX) to a whole new level from siloed office floors filled with hundreds of dull, lifeless cubicles to the collaborative, engaging and empowering environment.
+The digital workplace will take the employee experience (EX) to a whole new level, from siloed office floors filled with hundreds of dull, lifeless cubicles to a collaborative, engaging, and empowering environment.
 With an intelligent workspace solution, employees will experience streamlining of complex processes into single-purpose workflows.

-It is really important that ‘work of the future’, technically should be renamed to ‘work of the now’, and should be viewed as an opportunity to introduce a new way of working that empowers employees and enterprise.
+It is vital that ‘work of the future,’ technically, should be renamed to ‘work of the now’ and should be viewed as an opportunity to introduce a new way of working that empowers employees and enterprise.